abayo-luc/generate-node-project/README.md

-# create-nodejs-app
+# generate-node-project

 Bootstrap a complete NodeJS App with babel, jest, Sequelize, JWT already configured for you.